IceSaffroN/gremdesk/README.md

 The installer will ask before enabling optional components.

+Current installer limitation: the installer can skip server auto-start at login, but it still starts the local GremDesk server once at the end.
+If you only want to install the `gremdesk://` protocol handler on a Windows PC while hosting GremDesk elsewhere, this is harmless but unnecessary.
+A future installer update should make local server startup optional.

 After the installer starts the server, open GremDesk in your browser:

 ```text